 Phil Harper QPM

 Phil Harper is an internationally renowned Hostage Negotiator and Crisis Management Trainer as well as an all-round critical incident manager.
-He is a specialist in dealing with humanitarian and faith based Non-Government Organisations (NGOs) including Oxfam, Dutch Red Cross and Operation Mobilization.
+He is a specialist in dealing with humanitarian and faith based Non-Government Organisations (NGOs) including Oxfam and Dutch Red Cross.
 A former senior law enforcement officer, he is trained to the highest operational standards and a respected leader of many incidents as a Multi-Agency Gold, Tactical and Strategic Firearms Commander.

 Decorated in 2010 by Her Majesty Queen Elizabeth II for 32 years service to policing, deployments as an International hostage negotiator on behalf of the UK Foreign and Commonwealth Office and for charitable works in NGO crisis management.